stolostron/rhacm-docs/manage_applications/managing_apps_console.md

 From the _Overview_ tab on this dashboard, you can complete the following tasks:

 * View a table that lists all applications.
 If needed, you can use the search box to filter the applications that are listed.
-* For each application, you can view the following information:
+* From the _Applications_ page, you can view the following information:
   * The application name and namespace.
   * The number of managed clusters where the application is deployed through a subscription.
   * The number of subscriptions that are used to deploy the application and the associated status.
-  * The number of vulnerability advisor policy violations.
   * The date when the application was created.
-  * You can also expand the the _Options_ menu for each application to select more options.
-From this menu, you can edit or delete the application, and open and view Grafana or application monitoring for the application if the related applications are installed.
+  * The Grafana dashboard for the application.

-* From this tab, you can select to create an application, which opens a YAML editor where you can define an application resource.
+* From this page, you can also select **New application** to create an application, which opens a YAML editor where you can define an application resource.
 For more information, see [Creating an application](managing_apps.md#app_create).
-* You can click on the application name for any application to go to the _Applications_ dashboard for that specific application to view more information about that application.
+* You can click on an application name to go to the _Applications_ dashboard for that specific application to view more information about that application.
+You can also access _Grafana_.

 From the _Resources_ tab for all applications, you can complete the following tasks: